The story about the Woman at the Well is one of my favorites. Imagine with me for a moment….

 “You have correctly said, ‘I don’t have a husband,’” Jesus said.
 “For you’ve had five husbands, and the man you now have is not your husband.
 What you have said is true.”

 So here is a man, a Jew, whom she never met before and he knows about her past husbands and that she is living with a man to whom she is not married.
 Isn’t this the reason she came to the well in the heat of the day?
 To avoid these accusations?
-The Bible doesn’t tell us what happened to the five husbands, but maybe after be married five times she felt like, “What’s the point?
+The Bible doesn’t tell us what happened to the five husbands, but maybe after being married five times she felt like, “What’s the point?
 I’ll just live with a man.”
 In our world today, there isn’t much thought given to men and women living together outside of marriage, but in Bible times, it was not acceptable.

 So again, imagine her astonishment and her hurt that her messy life is so well known that a stranger just stopping at the well for a drink of water knows all her business.
 She tries to change the subject and surmises that he must be a prophet to know so much about her.
 She says: “Sir, I see that You are a prophet.
 Our fathers worshiped on this mountain, yet you Jews say that the place to worship is in Jerusalem.”